 Unfortunately, they were only serving regular round watermelon on their brunch menu, topped with salt, lime and merkén, a Chilean spice blend that packs a smoky punch.
 The combination of sweet, salty, citrusy and spicy was perfection, and I had to recreate it before all of the summer watermelon disappeared.

 Since I didn’t have merkén on hand, I decided to combine cayenne and paprika and if you have some on hand, a smoky Spanish pimentón would be lovely here.
 I also found some feta in the fridge, and since watermelon and feta is a tried and true combination in the blogosphere, I threw that in as well.
-The end result is a vibrant mix of flavors, one last taste of summer before fall rolls in.
+The end result is a watermelon and feta salad that is a vibrant mix of flavors, one last taste of summer before fall rolls in.

 *The farm is a fascinating example of urban gardening, and the restaurant’s synergy with the farm reminded me of my visit to Stone Barns a few years ago.
 Eating local has long been considered the best way to eat green, and many restaurants have embraced this “farm to table” movement.
 Mili recently introduced me to the NY Locavore Challenge, which encourages participants to eat only food produced within a 250-mile radius for the entire month of September.
 She’s signed up for the challenge and will be blogging about it at Meat Mili — definitely check it out!